szczyglis-dev/py-gpt/README.md

 ## Third-party libraries

-Full list of external libraries used in this project is located in the **[requirements.txt](requirements.txt)** file in the main folder of this repository.
+Full list of external libraries used in this project is located in the **[requirements.txt](https://github.com/szczyglis-dev/py-gpt/blob/master/requirements.txt)** file in the main folder of this repository.

 All used SVG icons are from `Material Design Icons` provided by Google:

 https://github.com/google/material-design-icons

 https://fonts.google.com/icons

+Monaspace fonts provided by GitHub: https://github.com/githubnext/monaspace

 Code of the Llama-index offline loaders integrated into app is taken from LlamaHub: https://llamahub.ai